top of page

 • How to get help

 WHICH OPTION WORKS BEST FOR YOU?
 NH CRISIS LINE 613 225 3129.
-Call 7 day a week, 24 hours a day to speak to trained crisis counsellor who will listen to you and provide you with information on how to be safe, help you find space in a shelter and provide you with resources to meet your immediate needs.
-NH SHELTER PROGRAM: for women and children experiencing gender based violence.
-Our shelter can accommodate single women and women with children for up to four months.
-Our shelter program consists of crisis counselling, children’s program, support for housing, legal support, safety planning and much more.
+Open 7 days a week, 24 hours a day to speak to a trained crisis counsellor who will listen to you and provide you with safety planning, help finding space in a shelter and provide you with resources and services to meet your immediate needs.
+NH SHELTER PROGRAM: for women and children experiencing gender-based violence.
+Our shelter can accommodate single women and women with children for approximately three (3) months.
+Our shelter program consists of crisis counselling, children’s programming, support for housing, legal support, safety planning and much more.
 TRANSITION SUPPORT PROGRAM: provides support to women currently experiencing or have experienced violence and are living in the community.
-Our transition support worker provides short tern counselling, safety planning, advocacy, housing support, court support, legal support, food banks etc she can be reached at 613-850-8856.
-OTHER IQUIRES: To reach our admin staff, please call 613-225-0533.
-Email our shelter staff at nhfrontline@nelsonhouse.on.ca and our staff will respond to you within 48 hours.
+Our transition support worker provides short-tern counselling, safety planning, advocacy, housing support, court support, legal support, food banks etc., she can be reached at 613-850-8856.
+OTHER INQUIRIES: To reach our admin staff, please call 613-225-0533.
+Email our shelter staff at frontline@nelsonhouse.on.ca and our staff will respond to you within 48 hours.
 Alternatively, you can call the assaulted women’s helpline at 1-866-863-0511.
 If you suspect a loved one is being abused……what can you do to help?
 Listen to your loved one, in a non-judgmental manner Refrain from making decisions for her and insisting that she leave the abusive relationship Ask how you can help her and respect her choices/decisions.
 Let her decide when to leave.
 Provide her will all the information she needs to leave an abusive relationship.
 Call our crisis line to get the information for her.
 Reassure her and be there for her.
 DO NOT confront the abuser.

 • What to expect at Nelson House

 Upon arrival: You will be welcomed into the frontline office.
 A bare minimum intake will be done with you.
 You will be asked to put your clothing into the dryer as part of our bed bug policy.
 You will be given a tour of the house and then shown to your private room.
-Your room will have linens, towels and personal care kit.
+Your room will have linens, towels and a personal care kit.
 You will be able to take a minute and breathe.
-Throughout your stay you will have: Your own private room Laundry facilities A clean environment Access to groceries and culturally specific food Access to a counsellor 24 hours, 7 days a week Access to the children’s program coordinator Access to recreation program and childcare for your children Elevator and a fully accessible shelter Outside playground Support to apply for custody, housing and any other areas Support for your immediate needs Appropriate referrals in the community An opportunity to tell your story as many times as you need and we will listen to you.
-Communal living environment where you will be requested to participate in resident meetings (once a week) and complete chores to help keep the shelter a healthy and clean space to live in Support from our transition support worker when you are getting ready to move out of the shelter.
+Throughout your stay you will have: Your own private room Laundry facilities A clean environment Access to groceries and culturally specific food where possible Access to support services and shelter staff (when available) throughout the day and on weekends Access to the children’s program coordinator Access to children's programs and respite care Elevator and a fully accessible shelter Outside playground Support to apply for custody, housing, social services, and others Support for your immediate needs Appropriate referrals in the community Communal living environment where you will be requested to participate in resident meetings (once a week) and complete chores to help keep the shelter a healthy and clean space to live in Support from our transition support worker when you are preparing to move out of the shelter and up to a year afterwards

 Did you know?